Background

 City Services

-Memorial Building 150 Concord St. (corner of Concord and Union Ave.), Framingham, MA
+Memorial Building 150 Concord St., Framingham, MA

-Town Telephone Directory
+City Telephone Directory

 255 Mt.
-Wayte Ave., Framingham, MA
+Wayte Ave., Framingham MA 01702

-Solid Waste Management Dept. Telephone: 508-532-6001
+Solid Waste Management Dept." Telephone: 508-532-6001

+Framingham has weekly curbside trash pick-up (from your sidewalk) to dispose of household waste and recyclables.
 Framingham also recycles large appliances, electronics, furniture, tires, car oil, Christmas trees, paint, yard waste, and clothing.
 Some items can be picked up at your curbside, others must be taken to the Recycle Center.
 There is a small fee for recycling some of these items.
 For more information and to get a recycle bin, contact the Solid Waste Management Department.

 Transportation